Rushikesh-Malave-175/AuraBreath/README.md

 # AuraBreath
-### A simple windows breathing assistant app to practice mindful breathing using your computer, to have infinite enegy and boost brain power
+### A simple windows breathing assistant app to practice mindful breathing while using your computer, to have infinite enegy and boost brain power

 ### 🌟 Features